The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Open string constructions

 \section{Open string constructions}

 This section defines the relevant Fukaya-categorical structures.
 The setting is the same as in the previous section: we are given a Liouville manifold with vanishing first Chern class, and a Maurer-Cartan element in its symplectic cohomology $L_\infty$-algebra.
 The first step is to set up the resulting deformation of the wrapped Fukaya category.
-This is similar to the familiar construction of the Fukaya category relative to an ample divisor (see e.g.\ \cite{sheridan16}).
-Next, we define corresponding deformed open-closed and closed-open string maps (at this point, the appearance of asymptotic markers means that the closed string side of the two maps is not the same in general).
-The open-closed map has a cylic analogue which lands in deformed $S^1$-equivariant symplectic cohomology.
-To define that, we use a modified version of the strategy from \cite{ganatra19} (see Remark \ref{th:plus-point}).
+Next, we construct corresponding deformed open-closed and closed-open string maps (the choice of asymptotic markers means that the closed string Floer groups which appear in those two maps are not the same in general, even though they will ultimately agree in our specific geometric application).
+The open-closed map has a cyclic analogue which lands in deformed $S^1$-equivariant symplectic cohomology.
 The last part, Section \ref{subsec:intertwine}, focuses on a single issue, namely compatibility of the cyclic open-closed map with connections (on the geometric side, the connection on $S^1$-equivariant deformed symplectic Floer cohomology defined in Section \ref{section:connection}; and on the algebraic side, the Getzler-Gauss-Manin connection on the cyclic homology of the deformed Fukaya category).
-In the related situation of relative Fukaya categories, this was stated in \cite[Section 4.2]{ganatra-perutz-sheridan15}; the proof has not appeared yet, but algebraic and geometric preliminaries were set up in \cite{sheridan20, ganatra19}, and those have influenced our argument.

-Because of the sizeable overlap with the existing literature, and the repetition involved in discussing the sheer number of parameter spaces involved, the exposition will have gradually decreasing amount of details.
-We will no longer spell out signs and orientations (readers interested in the signs for the cyclic open-closed map are referred to \cite{ganatra19}); and in section \ref{subsec:intertwine} we only offer a sketch of the argument.
+There are large overlaps with results elsewhere in the literature.
+The construction of the deformed Fukaya category is similar to the familiar relative Fukaya category \cite{sheridan16, perutz-sheridan22}.
+The cyclic open-closed map was constructed in \cite{ganatra19}, and we use a modified version of that approach.
+Finally, in the context of the relative Fukaya category, \cite{ganatra-sheridan25} (posted after the first version of the present paper) proves compatibility for connections, a result originally announced in \cite{ganatra-perutz-sheridan15}.
+In view of the existence of those other sources, and also because of the sheer amount of moduli spaces and formulae involved, the level of detail is lower than elsewhere in the paper.